koayst/koayst.github.io/README.md

-## Developer Portfolio Landing Page Template
+## Seng Tian's Portfolio Landing Page Template

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
+You can use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.

 <img src="images/demo.gif?raw=true"/>